The Loire Valley Castles by Bike

 In summer, the region experiences some Mediterranean influence, and the weather is generally sunny and warm without being excessive.
 However, occasional heatwaves may make cycling uncomfortable during the hottest hours.
 Tourist sites are also most crowded during this period.

 The region typically has a beautiful late-season, with pleasant temperatures until late October and almost as much sunshine as in summer.
 September is also the grape harvest season.
-From October onward, the trees display enchanting autumn colors.
+From October onwards, the trees display enchanting autumn colors.

 In late autumn and winter, it becomes quite cool, even cold, making cycling less suitable.
 Additionally, many accommodations close seasonally during this time.